sateodoro/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-srgan-eng.md

 ## 3. Method

+This paper exploits the GAN-based approach to tackle the SR task.
+They train a generator G to produce realistic SR images that can trick a discriminator D. Using this method, the generator learns to create realistic SR images that the discriminator finds difficult to differentiate from real HR images.
+The architectures of the generator and discriminator are explained below.

 ### SRResNet / Generator

 The proposed SRResNet contains 16 residual blocks.
 Each residual block has two convolutional layers that used 64 $${3\times3}$$ filters.
 Batch normalization (BN) followed the two convolutional layers and Parametric ReLU layer is used after the first BN.
 Each residual block has a skip-connection.
 The figure below shows the SRResNet architecture.